 - H.R.
 4774 (107th): School Safety and Violence Prevention Act

 - H.R.
 4542 (107th): To provide for the reliquidation of certain entries of vanadium carbides and ...

 - H.R.
 3922 (107th): Save America’s Jobs Act of 2002

 - H.R.
 3587 (107th): Delaney-Levitow Act of 2001

 - H.R.
 3588 (107th): Academic Achievement Enhancement Act

 From Jan 1997 to Nov 2002, Maloney missed 97 of 3,397 roll call votes, which is 2.9%.
-This is worse than the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
+This is on par with the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: